iamzhaihy/udacity-fend-google-map/README.md

 I am still learning, so the tools I used are basic (also effective) ones:
 - Javascript
-- JQuery (DOM Manipulation & AJAX)
+- JQuery
-- KnockoutJS (MVVM Framework)
+- KnockoutJS
+- Wikipedia API
 - Google Maps API
-- Wikipedia API